Clanwilliam, Manitoba

+Located is in a mainly agricultural area 14 km north of Minnedosa along PR 262.

+A post office was opened there in 1882 and was originally identified as Clan William (30-16-17W).

+In 1902 the post office was moved to coordinate with the Canadian National railway on 13-16-18W.

 ClanWilliam is famous in the local area for its pies.
 The old-style, homemade recipes have been shared down through local families who bake pies and share with local charitable organizations.
 This is a clear demonstration of both the giving spirit of clan William and its resident's skillful baking abilities.

 In 1891, the Clanwilliam subdistrict had a population of 596.

+Etymology

+The original name requested for the community by the residents was Lamontagne but Ottawa assigned the present name to honour Richard Meade, 4th Earl of Clanwilliam.
+The Municipality of Clanwilliam – Erickson immediately north takes its name from the community.

+Clanwilliam Greys 1972-77

+Clanwilliam is home of the Fastball team the Clanwilliam Greys.
+A team which was inducted into the Manitoba Softball Hall of Fame in 2013.